 A Matter of Waste: How Fashion Enter Endorses the Low to No Waste Strategy

-Based in Haringey, North London the 7,500 m2 SMETA approved Fashion Enter Factory manufactures up to 10,000 units a week with an emphasis on transparency and good working practices.
-While there is always room for improvement the factory currently adheres to following 5 habits to keep waste minimal…
+Fashion-Enter Ltd manages two apparel factories (London and Newtown, Wales), that can manufacture up to 30,000 units a week with an emphasis on transparency and good working practices.
+While there is always room for improvement both factories adhere to the following 5 habits to keep waste minimal…

 - Efficient and well thought-out lay plans to ensure the bare minimum of fabric waste.

-- Scraps of fabric used by our Stitching Academy students to practice and use for their work books.
+- Scraps of fabric used by our Stitching Academy students / apprentices to practice and use for their work books.

-- Left over rolls of fabric donated to schools such as Graveney School in Wandsworth and up-cycling labels and designers to incorporate into new designs.
+- Left over rolls of fabric donated to schools, charities and up-cycling labels / designers to repurpose into new designs.

 - Unwanted samples are stored for six months and added to our monthly sample sales, those remaining are then de-labelled and given to charity.